yusuf-shahin/BasicNote-of-Node_n_ExpressJs/README.md

 //?
 If we have a function inside of module that we invoke , that code will run , even though we dont assain it in a varible
 ```

-- in nodejs we use require instead of import method .

 ## What is os module ?